CPJ is no longer accepting applications for our 2021-2022 Public Justice Internship Program. Please check back here in

 - Experience directly the policy analysis and political decision-making world of Ottawa.

-- Enjoy structured learning opportunities surrounding the meaning of public justice, Canadian government structure, public policy analysis, non-profit operations, navigating Parliament Hill.
+- Enjoy structured learning opportunities surrounding the meaning of public justice, Canadian government structure, public policy analysis, non-profit operations, and navigating Parliament Hill.

 - Gain understanding of the specific rewards and challenges of a non-profit organization.

 - Gain experiences appropriate for a resume or CV, including at least one published article in CPJ’s newsletter and be named an author on publicly available research papers or reports.

 - Obtain a reference letter for future work or school.